hashimoton/keybreak/README.md

 # Keybreak

-Keybreak is a utility module for Key break processing in Ruby.
+Keybreak is a utility module for key break processing in Ruby.

 ## Introduction

 ### Key break processing

-The "key break processing" means, assuming a sorted sequence of column based records which can be grouped by a column, doing the same process for each group.
+The "key break processing" means, assuming a sorted sequence of records which can be grouped by a column, doing the same process for each group.

 The column used for the grouping is a "key".